udberg/Dr-Robot/README.md

 Type 0 or hold ctrl and type C to leave

+## Testing The Code

+- To test the code, just cd into the repository's directory and run the command below:

+- bundle exec rspec

 ## ✒️  Author <a name = "author"></a>

 👤 **Uduak John**